oddsflowai-team/oddsflow-ai-football-value-signals/README.md

 # OddsFlow AI — Football Value Signals (Open & Verifiable)

-Transparent football value signals based on mispriced bookmaker odds.
-Public, verifiable, and auditable.
+**Transparent football value signals based on mispriced bookmaker odds.**
+**An open, verifiable AI-driven sports analytics dataset for probability and market analysis.**

 ## What is OddsFlow?
 **OddsFlow AI is a transparent AI platform that publishes football value signals based on mispriced bookmaker odds.**